61st Cavalry Regiment (United States): History

 On 16 August 2004, 1st Squadron 61st, Cavalry Regiment was activated as part of the 4th BCT, 101st Airborne Division at Fort Campbell, Kentucky.
-The activation was part of the Army’s transformation towards a modular force.
+The activation was part of the Army's transformation towards a modular force.

 In November 2005, the 1st Squadron 61st Cavalry Regiment deployed to Operation Iraqi Freedom.
 The squadron was assigned an area of responsibility in southeast Baghdad that consisted of over 1,500 square kilometers and over 1 million people.
 The AO included the restive towns of Jisr Diyala and Salman Pak, as well as several areas where the enemy had been quite active since 2003.

 The squadron conducted over 1,000 combat patrols and executed numerous raids and search and attack operations.
 Soldiers of the 1st Squadron 61st Cavalry found and cleared over 200 improvised explosive devices as well as numerous caches.

-The squadron detained over 200 insurgents including over 20 division-level high-value targets.
+The squadron detained over 200 insurgents including over 20 division-level high-value targets, earning the unit the Army's Valorous Unit Award.
 The soldiers of the squadron also permanently removed many insurgents from the fight.

-The squadron had the highest number of detainees sentenced to long-term incarceration and highest number of high-value individuals killed or captured for a battalion-sized unit for all of Multi-National Division - Baghdad.
+The squadron had the highest number of detainees sentenced to long-term incarceration and the highest number of high-value individuals killed or captured for a battalion-sized unit for all of Multi-National Division - Baghdad.

 Beginning in 2007, there were no more RSTA battalions in the US Army, only cavalry units.
 So, the 1-61 CAV included C Company in 2004–07, which was changed to C Troop (dismounted cavalry) in 2007; A Troop and B Troop remained mounted cavalry.

+On 15 July 2024, the 3rd Squadron cased its colors and was officially deactivated.